 Cassandra Atherton‘s poetry is concerned with reanimating classic texts and raising the spectres of canonical authors and characters.
 She enjoys juxtaposing traditional literature with popular culture and cult texts.
-Cassandra has published eight books and was awarded a Harvard Visiting Scholar’s position in 2015-2016.
+Cassandra has published many books and was awarded a Harvard Visiting Scholar’s position in 2015-2016.

 Carmel Bird grew up in Tasmania, and now lives in rural Victoria.
 She has published novels and short fiction, essays, children’s books, and manuals on writing, as well as anthologies of stories and non-fiction.
 Her other recent book is a collection of stories, My Hearts Are Your Hearts, published by Spineless Wonders.
 Fair Game is Carmel’s first lengthy piece of memoir.